mbiuki/Phoenix/Trajecotry/Autonomous/real/README.md

-Real-world data set by running a PixHawk DIY drone.
+* Real-world data set by running a PixHawk DIY drone.
+* We only can show real world data set for the location where we are.
+We cannot show dataset for other geographical locations since demonstrting real data required us to travel to other corners of the world to collect time-series and we could not afford it.